Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 Lava Creek Lodge is located on the banks of a remote lake, far out on the Alaska Peninsula, which is linked to the home river by a small channel.

-There is a main lodge building (Weatherport tent) where all the meals are served, then a series of double occupancy wooden guest cabins, each complete with a bathroom and shower.
-The Lodge is located approximately 110 miles southwest from the town of King Salmon and can only be accessed via bush plane, an hour-long flight.
+There is a main lodge building where all the meals are served, then a series of double occupancy wooden guest cabins, each complete with a bathroom and shower.
+The Lodge is located approximately 110 miles southwest from the town of King Salmon.

 The lodge complex features 24-hour electricity, hot and cold running water including comfortable showers, flush toilets, sinks, limited wifi (adequate to send and receive emails) and facetime phone service (no cell reception), and all of the buildings are heated.
 It’s not fancy, but it is new, comfortable, and dry, and offers spectacular views of the coastal range and ancient Aniakchak Volcano rising 4,400 feet from sea level, separating the Pacific Ocean from the Bering Sea.